 Subject area History Curriculum Intent History allows for students to develop their knowledge and understanding of specific events, eras, peoples and nations from a world wide range.
 It allows for both a deep and meaningful understanding of the world that we live in. allows you to gain knowledge of the powerful and a deep understanding of the world in which we live today.
 Studying History informs the present and gives you the skills you need to prepare for the future.
 Paper 1: Understanding the Modern World (50%) Section A: Germany, 1890-1945: Democracy and dictatorship A focus on the development of Germany over a half century of change and turbulation.
 It was a period of democracy and dictatorship - the development and collapse of democracy and the rise and fall of Nazism.
 Section B: The inter-war years, 1918-1939 It focuses on the causes of the Second World War and seeks to show how and why conflict occurred and why it proved difficult to resolve the issues which caused it, including both significant individuals, events and organisations.
 Paper 2: Shaping the nation (50%) Section A: Britain: Health and the people: c1000 to the present day A thematic study understanding of how medicine and public health developed in Britain over a long period of time.
 It considers the causes, scale, nature and consequences of short and long term developments, their impact on British society and how they were related to the key features and characteristics of the periods during which they took place.
-Section B: Elizabethan England, c1568-1603 The Elizabethan unit is a depth study, of a specified period, the last 35 years of Elizabeth 1's reign.
-The study will focus on major events of Elizabeth 1's reign considered from economic, religious, political, social and cultural standpoints, and arising contemporary and historical controversies.
+Section B: Elizabethan England, c1568-1603 The Elizabethan unit is a depth study, of a specified period, the last 35 years of Elizabeth I's reign.
+The study will focus on major events of Elizabeth I's reign considered from economic, religious, political, social and cultural standpoints, and arising contemporary and historical controversies.
 The four externally examined units will be taken at the end of Year 11.
-Paper 1 is worth 50% of the qualification th Year Term Content 10 1 Germany Democracy and Dictatorship- Life under the Nazis Germany Democracy and Dictatorship- Nazi Control The Interwar Years- The Treaty of Versailles The Interwar Years- The League of NationsThe Interwar Years- The League of NationsThe Interwar Years- The League of Nations 2 3 Britain: Health and the People- Medieval MedicineBritain: Health and the People- RenaissanceBritain: Health and the People- Modern MedicineBritain Health and the People- Into the 21^{st} Century 1 Elizabethan England, c1568-1603- Elizabeth and her court Elizabethan England, c1568-1603- Court Life Elizabethan England, c1568-1603- Difficulties of a female ruler Elizabethan England, c1568-1603- Elizabeth and her problems 11 2 3 Elizabethan England, c1568-1603- Marriage and succession Elizabethan England, c1568-1603- Uprising and rebellion Elizabethan England, c1568-1603- Religious Matters Elizabethan England, c1568-1603- Troubles at home Elizabethan England, c1568-1603- Troubles abroad Elizabethan England, c1568-1603
+Paper 1 is worth 50% of the qualification through a written examination of 2 hours.
+Paper 2 is also worth 50% and is a written examination of 2 hours.
+Year Term Content 10 1 Germany Democracy and Dictatorship- Life under the Nazis Germany Democracy and Dictatorship- Nazi Control The Interwar Years- The Treaty of Versailles The Interwar Years- The League of Nations The Interwar Years- The League of Nations 3 Britain: Health and the People- Medieval Medicine Britain: Health and the People- Renaissance Britain: Health and the People- Modern Medicine Britain Health and the People- Into the 21 st Century 1 Elizabethan England, c1568-1603- Elizabeth and her court Elizabethan England, c1568-1603- Court Life Elizabethan England, c1568-1603- Difficulties of a female ruler 11 2 Elizabethan England, c1568-1603- Elizabeth and her problems Elizabethan England, c1568-1603- Marriage and succession Elizabethan England, c1568-1603- Uprising and rebellion 3 Elizabethan England, c1568-1603- Religious Matters Elizabethan England, c1568-1603- Troubles at home Elizabethan England, c1568-1603- Troubles abroad Elizabethan England, c1568-1603